Director of Advancement

 On June 27, 2019, we had a groundbreaking ceremony for the new outdoor athletic facilities and parking lot.
 The beautiful, state-of-the-art stadium will include a turf field, all-weather six-lane track, stands for 1,200 fans, press box, scoreboard and lights.
 This is a stadium for all sports and P.E. classes.
 In addition to improved school parking and the new stadium, this project will also deliver new dugouts for softball, new batting cages for baseball, improvements to the JV baseball field, a welcoming entrance and a plaza for community gathering.
 The parking lot will add 100 new parking spots.

 Education at Christian Brothers extends beyond the classrooms into the athletic arena.
 From early on, the school’s athletic programs provided students with life lessons in leadership, teamwork and perseverance – all skills crucial to success in college and the workplace.
-This year, more than 700 of the school’s 1,156 students will have participated in one or more of the school’s 27 sports.
+In 2019-2020, more than 700 of the school’s 1,157 students will have participated in one or more of the school’s 27 sports.
 In its current state, the school’s athletic fields do not meet the needs of its physical education classes and student-athletes.
 Nor are CB’s outdoor athletic facilities comparable to facilities at other schools.

 Growing the Endowment